akaak/AllThingsMarkdown/resources.md

 - Code segments could be rendered by specifying language name.
 For example, using Pygments you could use the **short names** after the three ticks to render the code in that language syntax.
 You may look at a [list of lexers](http://pygments.org/docs/lexers/) to find the short names.

+- **markdownr** is a very simple website to try markdown.
+ [markdownr](http://markdownr.com/) uses the Ruby library [redcarpet](https://github.com/vmg/redcarpet).

+As mentioned on the site "Just type some markdown on the left and see it on the right.
+Simple as that."

 ## Articles

 - [Using Markdown within Reddit](https://www.reddit.com/comments/6ewgt/reddit_markdown_primer_or_how_do_you_do_all_that)